- Calendar

 Dominion Day becomes Canada Day

 The change from Dominion Day to Canada Day occurred in 1982.
 It was in this year that the UK Government wrote The Canada Act into law, and this ended the UK's right to legislate on Canada's behalf.
 The Canada Act also enacted The Canadian Charter of Rights and Freedoms.
 This increased independence led to enthusiasm for a change in names among Canadian citizens.
-So in Canadian Parliament, the 'Act to Amend the Holidays Act' was passed which officially changed the name of the holiday to Canada Day.
+So in the Canadian Parliament, the 'Act to Amend the Holidays Act' was passed which officially changed the name of the holiday to Canada Day.

 Canada Day is one long party with official and unofficial events and celebrations all over the country and across the world.
-Common things to do include having picnics, BBQs, attending firework displays, watching parades, and attending concerts.
+Common things to do include having picnics, and BBQs, attending firework displays, watching parades, and attending concerts.

 There is an official timetable of events which includes a daytime party and an evening show.
 Across both events, famous Canadian singers and musicians perform for large crowds.
 The events have attracted famous people from all over the world including numerous members of the UK's royal family such as Queen Elizabeth, Prince Charles and Princess Diana, The Queen Mother as well as The Duke and Duchess of Cambridge.